Nicolas Bouliane

 Aufenthaltsgesetz and chill.

 Usually, it involves a lot of reading.
-I start at a high level with newspaper articles, then I work my way down until I reach legal texts and court cases.
+I start at a high level with news articles, then I work my way down until I reach legal texts and court cases.

 This is the ground truth.